Statelessness: Myanmar

+The Rohingya people are a minority group in Myanmar (formerly Burma).
+They are considered racially inferior by the Myanmar government, and are thus denied citizenship from birth.
+Instead, they are given identification cards which single them out and which do not grant them the rights of citizenship.
+This has created some 700,000 stateless persons, been a basis for the Rohingya genocide, and precipitated an international refugee crisis.

 Pakistan

 Inside Karachi city there is a stateless population of approximately 1.2 million Pakistani Bengalis.

-As of January 2022, there were approximately 3 million Afghans living in Pakistan, around 1.4 million of them are Proof of Registration (PoR) cardholders, approximately 840 000 hold an Afghan Citizen Card (ACC), and an estimated 775 000 are undocumented.
+As of January 2022, there were approximately 3 million Afghans living in Pakistan.
+Of those, around 1.4 million of them are Proof of Registration (PoR) cardholders, approximately 840,000 hold an Afghan Citizen Card (ACC), and an estimated 775,000 are undocumented.